 This knowledge eliminates choice (A), because grading Dan on his notes at the end of term doesn’t actually help him meet the goal of improving notes during the term.
 (B) is also out, because it provides a substitute activity for the one that is the focus of the learning goal—Dan learns to review audio of a lesson instead of learning to take better notes.
 (D) can be eliminated because pairing Dan with a classmate he says he likes makes his learning routine more restrictive and could potentially cause his classmates to look down on him.
 So the answer must be (C)—giving Dan a graphic organizer to support his note-taking activities is a step toward the IEP goal of effective, independent note-taking and is minimally restrictive.

-Most scenarios on the PLT are like the one above—a brief description of a situation is provided, followed by a single question that requires knowledge of educational policy or learning theory (<LINK TO DEVELOPMENTAL PSYCHOLOGY AND LEANRIGN THEORY ON THE PRAXIS PLT).
+Most scenarios on the PLT are like the one above—a brief description of a situation is provided, followed by a single question that requires knowledge of educational policy or learning theory.

 Some scenarios will be a bit longer, describing the student or students in greater detail and providing more information on the learning/teaching situation.
 In some cases, a limited sample of actual lesson materials may appear on the test.
 Longer scenarios may also come with multiple questions instead of just one.
 For a longer scenario example, see page 21 of the PLT Grades 7-12 Study Companion.
 And check out the practice questions in all four PLT Study Companions to get a good feel for PLT scenarios.